Everything you need to know about road resurfacing

 What is road resurfacing?

-Next, the road is prepared to make sure it drains correctly.
-As potholes are created by water pooling, freezing and expanding on the road, this step is critical.
+• Next, the road is prepared to make sure it drains correctly.
+As potholes are created by the expansion and contraction of water as it pools, freezing and expanding in the road, this step is critical.

-Finally, a fresh layer of tarmac is laid.
-A roller is used to make sure the surface is smooth as possible.
+• Finally, a fresh layer of tarmac is laid.
+A roller is used to make sure the surface is as smooth as possible.

 What are the benefits of road resurfacing?